awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 **Are you new to CloudFront?** CloudFront delivers content through a worldwide network of edge locations\.
 When you set up a Lambda function with CloudFront, the function can customize content closer to viewers, improving performance\.
 If you’re not familiar with CloudFront, take a few minutes before you complete the tutorial to [read a short overview](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/introduction.html) and [learn a bit about how CloudFront caches and serves content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowCloudFrontWorks.html)\.

-For this example, you create a CloudFront distribution that is set up with an Amazon S3 bucket, the origin for your CloudFront distribution\.
+For this example, you create a CloudFront distribution that uses an Amazon S3 bucket as the origin for the distribution\.
 If you already have an environment to use, you can skip this step\.<a name="lambda-edge-how-it-works-tutorial-cf-proc"></a>

 **To create a CloudFront distribution with an Amazon S3 origin**

 1. Create an Amazon S3 bucket with a file or two, such as image files, for sample content\.
-You can follow the steps in [Upload your content to Amazon S3](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html#GettingStartedUploadContent)\.
+For help, follow the steps in [Upload your content to Amazon S3](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html#GettingStartedUploadContent)\.
 Make sure that you set permissions to grant public read access to the objects in your bucket\.

 1. Create a CloudFront distribution and add your S3 bucket as an origin, by following the steps in [Create a CloudFront web distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html#GettingStartedCreateDistribution)\.
 If you already have a distribution, you can add the bucket as an origin for that distribution instead\.
 **Tip**